ur5us/insomnia.rest/content/documentation/other/security.md

 safe on your machine.

 **Encryption algorithms used?**<br>
-Add data is encrypted using randomly generated 256 bit symmetric keys for use with AES-GCM-256 (Galois Counter Mode).
+All data is encrypted using randomly generated 256 bit symmetric keys for use with AES-GCM-256 (Galois Counter Mode).

 **Passwords cannot be reset**<br>